-As a Chicago motorcycle accident lawyer, we have a team to help you navigate the challenges, the fears and the obstacles when you or a loved one have been involved in a motorcycle accident.
+As a America’s favorite motorcycle accident lawyer, we have a team to help you navigate the challenges, the fears, and the obstacles when you or a loved one have been involved in a motorcycle accident.

 There are likely to be so many things racing through your head ranging from: